googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 One of the largest classes of differences comes from the use of the current Datastore API, rather than the legacy App Engine Datastore.
-In general, for users coding to the public interface, this won't be an issue, but users relying on pieces of the onstensibly private API that are exposed to the bare metal of the original datastore implementation will have to rewrite those pieces.
+In general, for users coding to the public interface, this won't be an issue, but users relying on pieces of the ostensibly private API that are exposed to the bare metal of the original datastore implementation will have to rewrite those pieces.
-Specifically, any function or method that dealt directly with protobuffers will no longer work.
+Specifically, any function or method that dealt directly with protocol buffers will no longer work.
 Datastore, itself, has moved to gRPC and protobuffers themselves are significantly different from legacy Datastore.
 Additionally, this version of NDB makes less direct use of protobuffers and relies more